emostov/covid415/README.md

 ```

 ### Frontend MapBox API popups

-Here the object ``` const geojson ``` which holds the data, and attributes of our Mapbox API template is allowed
+Here the object, ``` const geojson ```, which holds the data, and attributes of our Mapbox API template is allowed
 access to popups.
 Its the foundation for the visual connection between our tasks in our side bar and our map.
 Since we are dealing with React architecture, we treated our SideBar Component, and or Map component as our two main features.
 Both of which branch down from our Main Component, and since we are using redux we are able to give each their own container for access to global state.
 ``` javascript

 // frontend/components/map/map.jsx
 geojson.features.forEach((marker) => {
       // create a HTML element for each feature